-NOTE 1: While creating a password, make sure that it includes at least one upper case letter, one lower case letter, a number, as well as a special character to make it strong.
+NOTE 1: While creating a password, make sure that it includes at least one upper case letter, one lower case letter, a number, as well as a special character to make it secure.
 Please don’t use passwords to like 123, 12345, admin, and password as these are very commonly used passwords.

-NOTE 2: Remembering strong password is a not an easy task, especially if you’re using unique passwords for all of your accounts.
+NOTE 2: Remembering a strong password is not an easy task, especially if you’re using unique passwords for all of your accounts.
 If the password is strong and not easy to remember, please create a password reset disk so that you can sign-in to Windows 10 even if you forget your account password.
 Alternatively, you can use this free password recovery tool to reset or recover your password without booting into Windows 10.

-NOTE 3: You can add password to a local account even if you have signed-in to your account using a Microsoft account (refer to Method 2 for instructions in this case), but you must have the admin rights on the PC.
+NOTE 3: You can add a password to a local account even if you have signed-in to your account using a Microsoft account (refer to Method 2 for instructions in this case), but you must have the admin rights on the PC.

 Note that this method can’t add passwords to accounts other than the account that you have signed-in.
-If you want to add password to one of your local accounts, please refer to the instructions in Method 2 (scroll down to see).
+If you want to add a password to one of your local accounts, please refer to the instructions in Method 2 (scroll down to see).

-Step 5: Enter your new password, re-enter the password, and then enter a hint for your password if you wish to do so, and then click Next button.
+Step 5: Enter your new password, re-enter the password, and then enter a hint for your password if you wish to do so, and then click the Next button.

-You will see the following screen where you need to click Finish button to add the password to Windows 10 local account.
+You will see the following screen where you need to click the Finish button to add the password to the Windows 10 local account.
 From here onwards, you need to enter the password to sign-in to your Windows 10 account.